 Strategic discussions in Greek Left are particularly important, among other things because they are closely connected with how each component faces the issue of alliances.
 The truth is however that while being interesting, they most often lag behind from historical demands.
 In some cases they even resemble a “talk between deaf” with each part providing a ready position, without considering how specific conditions can push in the direction of one or the other option.

-Relatively recently, in December 2013, a significant book for the government of the Left was released6, with a collection of contributions presenting the views of all sides (except from the KKE).
+Relatively recently, in December 2013, a significant book for the government of the Left was released[ref] Government of the Left.
+Road to the Future or an Intelude?, Topos editions, Athens 2013. [/ref], with a collection of contributions presenting the views of all sides (except from the KKE).
 Let’s take a look at the various positions and approaches utilizing this edition.

 3.1.
 The SYRIZA majority